fair-research/mp-auth/README.md

 Identity Providers.
 The Multiprovider Authentication middleware fills up the gap.
 It supports all Identity Providers that issue JWT tokens and [Globus][globus] that issues opaque access tokens.
 Support for other Identity Providers can easily be added by creating a new backend in `mp_auth/backends`.
-Each backend can be used separately as an Django REST Framework authentication class, or can be a part of list of authentication class that Django REST Framework will go through to authenticate an HTTP request.
+Each backend can be used individually as an Django REST Framework authentication class, or can be an element of a list of authentication classes that Django REST Framework will go through to authenticate an HTTP request.
 `mp_auth.backend.mp.MultiproviderAuthentication` is a special authentication class that calls all authentication classes configured in `settings.py`.